AFARS – PART 5106

 Subpart 5106.5 – Advocates for Competition

 (1) The Deputy Assistant Secretary of the Army for Procurement serves as the Army Advocate for Competition (AAFC).
-Heads of contracting activities (HCAs), without authority to further delegate below the level of principal assistant responsible for contracting, may appoint a special advocate for competition (SAFC) and alternates within their contracting activities.
-HCAs shall appoint at least one SAFC for each contracting activity.
+Heads of contracting activities (HCAs), delegable only to their principal assistant responsible for contracting, may appoint a command advocate for competition (CAFC) and alternates within their contracting activities.
+HCAs shall appoint at least one CAFC for each contracting activity.
 In addition, the HCA shall appoint a local advocate for competition wherever there is a small business specialist appointed for that organization.
+See Appendix GG.

 (2) Designation of advocates for competition at contracting offices subordinate to contracting activities depends on the nature of the contracting mission of the office, the volume of significant contracting actions, the complexity of acquisition planning, and other responsibilities of such local advocates.
 Advocates for competition may be appointed on a part-time basis or as an additional duty when there are no conflicts of interest.